AI4Polymer/FFV-RF-XGBOOST/README.md

 2. The ML model was trained to assist in understanding how the substructures of PIMs affect FFV using the SHAP (SHapley Additive exPlanations) method.

-3. The predicted fractional free volume (FFV) of PIMs in this work can be found in "PIM_Pred_FFV.pdf".
+3. The predicted FFV of PIMs in this work can be found in "PIM_Pred_FFV.pdf".